backtracking/spds/README.md

 # Semi-Persistent Data Structures

-This is a quick implementation of the ideas in
+This is a quick OCaml implementation of the ideas in [this paper](https://hal.inria.fr/hal-04045849):
-[this paper](https://hal.inria.fr/hal-04045849):

     Sylvain Conchon and Jean-Christophe Filliâtre